lazamar/lazamar.github.io/_posts/2018-03-23-recursion-patterns.md

 		n
 ```

-**Don't be fooled by infix operators**.
-They are functions like any other. `a + b` is the same thing as `sum a b`.
+**Don't be fooled by arithmetic operators**.
+They are functions like any other. `a + b` is the same as `sum a b`.
 Therefore the last function call in `count` is not the recursive call, but a call to `sum`, which depends on the result of the recursive call.
-This disqualifies this funtion for tail call optimisation.
+This disqualifies `count` for tail call optimisation.

 ## Making functions tail recursive

 ### Accumulating parameter

-If every recursive call is building directly on top of the previous call's work, you can pass this accumulated computation forward with the recursion.
+If every recursive call is building directly on top of the previous call's work, you make that tail recursive by passing this accumulated computation forward with the recursion.
 This way you make sure that your last action is the recursive call.
 More about the accumulating parameter [here](https://wiki.haskell.org/Performance/Accumulating_parameter).

 ``` elm